 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 And here a poorly designed tent with a rain fly that is not pitched taut and does not go all the way down the outside, so rain and melting snow drip down onto the tent fabric and soaks in, plus the classic mistake of having a tarp under the tent that sticks out the sides.
 Then the rain dripping off the rain fly collects on the tarp and soaks under the tent and through the bottom fabric.
 (It’s better to custom cut a thick plastic bottom protection that fits completely under the bottom of the tent if you want to protect it from rocks and twigs.)
-These people said their sleeping bags were wet after only one night.
+These people said their sleeping bags were wet (not just damp) after only one night.

 Would you pitch your 8 foot diameter tent in an 8 foot diameter puddle?